-Western and the Affiliated College Libraries' current library catalogue is over 20 years old and was primarily designed for discovery and management of physical collections.
-Omni will make it easier to work with our large and diverse print and digital collections.
+Western and the Affiliated College Libraries' previous library catalogue was 20+ years old and was primarily designed for discovery and management of physical collections.
+Omni makes it easier to work with our large and diverse print and digital collections.

-By implementing Omni together with our Affiliated University Colleges and 13 Ontario partner institutions, we can offer broader access to resources for our communities.
+By implementing Omni together with our Affiliated University Colleges and 15 other Ontario partner institutions, we can offer broader access to resources for our communities.
 We'll have the common infrastructure needed to work together in new ways, share expertise, and collaborate more efficiently in managing and preserving our collections.

-Omni will provide broader and more streamlined access to resources both in our local collection as well as in those of our partners.
-You'll gain access to millions of items currently available in the shared collections of the 13 participating universities.
-It will also introduce a modern search engine with powerful new features for both novice and advanced researchers to discover print and digital materials.
+Omni offers streamlined access to resources both in our local collection as well as in those of our Ontario partners.
+You'll gain access to millions of items currently available in the shared collections of the 15 other participating universities.
+Omni is also a modern search engine with powerful new features for both novice and advanced researchers to discover print and digital materials.

 Citation trails are an exploration tool that help you find related articles and to explore the topic of an article further.

 Related Reading provides further reading recommendations for articles and books.
 Starting from an article of interest, it provides other relevant articles for the same topic.
 While the initial article serves as an entry point, the recommended material can provide new inspiration for learning and broaden the scope of research, going beyond the initial search query.